TL;DR

 This figure isn't hyperbole.
 It represents the combined, devastating impact of stalled careers, lost income, private healthcare costs, and the heartbreaking toll on family stability.
 But there is a powerful, proactive solution.
 Private Medical Insurance (PMI) is evolving from a simple healthcare product into a comprehensive wellness shield, offering a direct pathway to the mental health support, resilience tools, and financial protection you need to thrive, not just survive.

 It's crucial to understand that burnout is not just "having a bad week."
-In 2019, the World Health Organization (WHO) officially recognised it in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
+In 2019, the World Health Organisation (WHO) officially recognised it in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
 It's not classified as a medical condition itself, but as a key factor influencing health status.

 WHO defines burnout by three distinct dimensions: